June 5, 2023

 For that, she likes to start small-scale.

 In addition to her day-to-day work, Fonte spent the last year helping develop Boyne’s plan to reach net zero as part of the ForeverProject , Boyne’s overarching sustainability commitment.
-She and Mari Kissinger, director of sustainability for another Boyne property, The Highlands, acted as project managers, working closely with leadership from both Big Sky and Boyne, as well as the Colorado-based Brendle Group (https://www.brendlegroup.com/), a consulting firm with a 30-year track record in sustainability that has developed climate action plans for others including the City of Bozeman and Taos Ski Valley.
+She and Mari Kissinger, director of sustainability for another Boyne property, The Highlands at Harbor Springs, acted as project managers, working closely with leadership from both Big Sky and Boyne, as well as the Colorado-based Brendle Group , a consulting firm with a 30-year track record in sustainability that has developed climate action plans for others including the City of Bozeman and Taos Ski Valley.
 Fonte and Kissinger also helped flesh out the plan, creating a priority list and an action plan from Brendle’s recommendations.

-From managing the creation of this landmark plan, to partnering on community projects with local nonprofits on a stream restoration project (https://gallatinrivertaskforce.org/middle-fork-project-3/) or a community climate action plan (https://www.bigskysno.org/), to planning electrification of the resort’s vehicle fleet, all the way down to her work implementing new compost or recycling locations, Fonte’s work depends on the combination of analytical and people skills.
+From managing the creation of this landmark plan to partnering on a stream restoration project or a community climate action plan , to planning electrification of the resort’s vehicle fleet, Fonte’s work depends on the combination of analytical and people skills.

 “She can run the numbers, and she understands the nuances, if we do this or that, what the implications are in terms of progress towards quantitative targets,” said Judy Dorsey, president and principal engineer at Brendle.
 “But she's also a real connector.”